xtmd/update_mastodon_avatar/README.md

 ## License

-All content and code examples in this blog are licensed under CC BY-NC-SA 4.0.
+This project is licensed under the MIT License.

-Commercial use is strictly prohibited without permission.
+Attribution is required.
+Commercial use is allowed, but please respect the original author and context.